casper-network/docs/source/docs/casper/workflow/signer-guide.md

 :::

-1. Navigate to the CSPR mainnet https://cspr.live/, using Chrome or a Chromium-based browser like Brave.
+1. Navigate to [cspr.live](https://cspr.live/), using Chrome or a Chromium-based browser like Brave.
 2. Click the **Sign in** option on the top-right corner of the screen.
 The Casper Signer is displayed.
 3. In the Casper Signer, click the **Download Signer** button.
 A new window with the Chrome extension is displayed.
 4. On the CasperLabs Signer extension page, click the **Add to Chrome** button.
 A pop-up will let you know the permissions required.
 To approve the extension access, click **Add extension**.
 The CasperLabs Signer extension is now added to your browser.